tofutofu/haitaka/README.md

 This code has been tested on an Apple M2, using the stable-aarch64-apple-darwin toolchain.
 In GitHub workflows it has also been tested on Ubuntu.

-The code should has not yet been stress tested yet or used in an actual Shogi engine.
+The code has not yet been stress tested yet or used in an actual Shogi engine.

 To run all tests use:
 ```bash